 NAND is the hard disk or SSD for mobiles, as it serves the iPhones for storing non-volatile data.
 And 3D NAND provides layers of memory cells stacked upon each other.
 This makes the iPhone able to store more information but in the same physical space.

 The 3D NAND output of Samsung is quite stable as far as yield rates are concerned.
-This is why Apple turned to Samsung for firing up the production of the 3D NAND chips to serve the upcoming iPhone devices.While the iPhone 7 contains 48 layers of the NAND chips, it is rumored that the iPhone 8 is going to pack 64 layers.
+This is why Apple turned to Samsung to fire up the production of the 3D NAND chips to serve the upcoming iPhone devices.While the iPhone 7 contains 48 layers of NAND chips, it is rumored that the iPhone 8 is going to pack 64 layers.

 The to-be-launched iPhone devices of this year are to have two NAND storage sizes – 64GB and 256GB.
-This is matched with the latest iPad Pros with 64GB base model, though iPads currently can be maxed out to a 512GB storage configuration.
+This is matched with the latest iPad Pros with the 64GB base model, though iPads currently can be maxed out to a 512GB storage configuration.